Skip to Content

 While many parents are looking to this as a reaction to current events, many others have chosen to homeschool for years, for a variety of reasons, and with terrific results.

-One Mom who’s been doing it for years tells us she saved 3 hours a day in commuting time for school drop-offs and pick-up times when she started homeschooling, and having that time back helped her have more time for instruction (and fun) with her kids, not to mention the added boost to her sanity of not being on the 405 as much.
+One mom who’s been doing it for years tells us she saved three hours a day in commuting time for school drop-offs and pick-up times when she started homeschooling, and having that time back helped her have more time for instruction (and fun) with her kids, not to mention the added boost to her sanity of not being on the 405 as much.

-Along with course in core subjects like Math, English and Social Studies, Homeschooling can allow space and time for more enrichment classes, too.
+Along with courses in core subjects like Math, English, and Social Studies, homeschooling can allow space and time for more enrichment classes, too.

 How do I start homeschooling in California?
 For those Los Angeles parents who are considering homeschooling their kids, we offer you this guide to the steps you need to take and the resources you’ll need to do it.